stccenter/SDAP-K8Cluster/README.md

 ```
 cd inventory
 ```
-5. Make a copy of the sample folder using the following command
+5. Make a copy of the sample folder using the following command and name the new folder as sdapcluster
 ```
 cp -prf sample/ sdapcluster
 ```

-The new folder name is sdapcluster

 Ensure the process worked by using `ls -ltr` the new folder should appear, then go into the new folder
 ```